 Ashley Community Housing – Contracted on a rolling consultancy basis, specifically around programme design, planning and business development.
 Created the delivery infrastructure and project managed two Building Better Opportunities programme streams (BIG/ESF funded), whilst also integrating Skills Support for the Unemployed and Advanced Learner Loan provision into a unified training offer targeting B&ME communities.

-Ask us about our previous programme/project work.
+Ask us about our most recent programme/project work.